CuratedCourses/server/views/about/presentations.md

-Presentations (ppt slides) on the CuratedCourses project are available here.
+Presentations (pptx slides) on the Curated Courses project are available here.